RADAR: Benchmarking Language Models on Imperfect Tabular Data

-\item \xhdr{A benchmark of expert-curated real-world data tables and expert-authored contextual perturbations} We construct \benchname, a suite of $53$ table QA tasks comprising $2980$ instances across $9$ application domains vetted by data science experts.
+We construct \benchname, a suite of $53$ table QA tasks comprising $2980$ instances across $9$ application domains vetted by data science experts.
 Each task is paired with a library of hand-engineered perturbation functions that inject five classes of data artifacts designed to precisely evaluate models'~\robustnessTerm.

 \item \xhdr{A large-scale analysis of LM data-aware reasoning uncovering implications for building real-world data science agents} We perform a comprehensive study on how data artifacts and table size influence the reasoning accuracy of language models.
-Our results uncover systematic failure modes—including pronounced brittleness to logically inconsistent entries—and provide concrete guidelines for developing more reliable LMs. \end{enumerate}
+Our results uncover novel and systematic failure modes, including pronounced brittleness to logically inconsistent entries.
+Consequently, we provide concrete guidelines for developing more reliable LMs. \end{enumerate}

 \figOverview